unn/taxonomy_menu/README.txt

 ADDITIONAL NOTES
 ================
- * Taxonomy Menu does not handle the menu call backs.
+ * Taxonomy menu does not handle the menu call backs.
 It only creates the links to the menus.
    This means that everythign that is displayed on the page (including title, content, breadcrumbs, etc) are not controled by Taxonony Menu.
- * The router item must be created before Taxonomy Menu creates the links.
+ * The router item must be created before Taxonomy menu creates the links.
 Failure to so so will cause the menu items to not be created.
  * Router items can be created by either a view or another modules hook_menu.